Are Komodo Dragons Venomous?

 According to the Smithsonian Zoo website, the teeth of a Komodo dragon are its most powerful weapon.
 Serrated, curved and large, they can rip and tear flesh with ease.
 Once the prey is incapacitated, the dragon uses its teeth to launch the final attack and begins to feed, being strong enough to tear the animal apart.

-To sum up, Komodo dragons have venomous glands and secrete venom, but scientists are not sure whether they should be classified as venom because the function of the secretions has not been clarified yet.
+To sum up, Komodo dragons have venomous glands and secrete venom, but scientists are not sure whether they should be classified as venom because the function of the secretions has not yet been clarified.

 Do you want to learn more about dangerous wildlife and reptiles?
-Keep browsing!
+Check out the following articles if so:

 - The 10 most dangerous animals in Asia